Worm composting, also known as vermiculture or vermicomposting, produces amazing and nutritious compost every 3-6 months.

 While this is still mainly designed for food scraps, you would be able to add a small amount of garden waste, such as weeds and clippings.
 For this reason, I have put the larger model on the list as you would have more room for grass cuttings and leaves in the fall.

-SUBPOD Compost Bin Outdoor. in-Garden, Composting System & Worm Farm, with Dual Chamber Design.
+SUBPOD Compost Bin Outdoor (Recycled). in-Garden, Composting System & Worm Farm, with Dual Chamber Design.
 (Worms NOT Included)

 - SMELL-FREE AND PEST-PROOF: Subpod is an aerobic system, which means it promotes odourless microbes to boost the composting process, not smelly anaerobic ones.